Bernis von zur Muehlen

-Bernis von zur Muehlen (born 1942) is an American fine arts photographer.
+Bernis von zur Muehlen (born 1942) is an American fine art photographer.

 Early life and education

 Bernis von zur Muehlen was born in Philadelphia, Pennsylvania in 1942.
 She received a BA in literature, second in her class, from the University of Pennsylvania in 1963, earning a Phi Beta Kappa in 1962.

 She taught English at her alma mater Northeast High School (Philadelphia), where she appeared as the English teacher giving a class on poetry in Fredrick Wiseman's celebrated cinéma vérité 1968 documentary High School.

 After moving to Northern Virginia, she began photographing the male nude, turning to other subjects in later years.

 She has lived in Northern Virginia since 1968 and is married to economist and photographer Peter von zur Muehlen.

 Career

 Variously described as "idealistic", creating "a theater of the mind", and playing on "the transience of beauty" and "the ephemeral quality of life", von zur Muehlen's photographs have been displayed in solo and group exhibitions in public as well as commercial spaces in the US and abroad, including New York, London, Edinburgh, Frankfurt, International Art Fair, Bologna, Boston, Washington D.C., and Virginia.
 Venues include the Corcoran Gallery of Art, the International Center of Photography, the Virginia Museum of Fine Art, the Baltimore Museum of Art, the Delaware Art Museum, SITES, a Smithsonian Institution Traveling Exhibition, and the American University Museum.

 In later years, she turned to other concerns, such as Polachrome positive color film images of children's dolls reflecting adolescent sexuality in modern society.
 A year-long stay in Nepal yielded the 1990 Terra Sancta exhibit at the Corcoran Gallery of Art.
 A solo exhibit at the National Jewish Museum in Washington, D.Cfeatured photographs of the famed Old Jewish Cemetery in Prague.
 Images of cremation niches in Prague's Christian Olšany Cemetery were later shown in Washington D.C. and in an exhibit curated by John Szarkowski at the New Orleans Museum of Art.
 In 2019, her work was included in the American University Museum's exhibition of a selection from the collection of the defunct Corcoran Gallery, "Moves Like Walter".
 Her most recent solo exhibit, entitled "Nature's Tapestry," took place at the American University Museum.